arnsteio/short-shell-novice/01-filedir.md

 > ## Output sorting {.callout}
 >
-> Nelle names her directories "year-month-day",
+> Jessica names her directories "year-month-day",
 > with leading zeroes for months and days,
 > because the shell displays file and directory names in alphabetical order.
 > If she used month names,